SpatialHackathon/SpaceHack2023/CONTRIBUTING.md

 # Getting started

-## Making larger contirbutions

-For something that is bigger than a one or two line fix:

-1. Create your own fork of the code
-2. Do the changes in your fork
-3. If you like the change and think the project could use it:
-    * Be sure you have followed the code style for the project.
-    * Sign the Contributor License Agreement, CLA, with the jQuery Foundation.
-    * Note the jQuery Foundation Code of Conduct.
-    * Send a pull request indicating that you have a CLA on file.

 ## Creating new modules

  1. First create or claim a **GitHub issue** from the [SpaceHack issue board.](https://github.com/SpatialHackathon/SpaceHack2023/issues) that describes the module you want to implement and add the appropriate **tags**, and **assign** the task to yourself.